 IMG Worlds of Adventure

 IMG Worlds of Adventure is the world’s biggest indoor theme park with a mind-boggling variety of attractions spread across an area the size of 28 football fields.
-There are four zones including Marvel, Lost World (a dinosaur-themed area with animatronic beasts), IMG Boulevard and Cartoon Network (great for the littlest ones), plus a planned 12-screen cinema complex due to open soon, promising 7-star comfort and 3D IMAX.
+There are four zones including Marvel, Lost World (a dinosaur-themed area with animatronic beasts), IMG Boulevard and Cartoon Network (great for the littlest ones), plus a just-opened 12-screen cinema complex that shows 3D IMAX and promises 7-star comfort.
 Cartoon Network has a world of imaginative activities for smaller children (although most rides are suitable for kids taller than 1.2m): you can help the Powerpuff Girls protect Townsville, save the town of Elmore from a chaotic school science project or take a flight through the Land of Ooo.

-Colourful Indian blockbusters come to life at Bollywood Parks © riyas.net / Shutterstock
+Colourful Indian blockbusters come to life at Bollywood Parks Dubai © riyas.net / Shutterstock

 Made up of five different zones based on Mumbai’s legendary movie industry, Bollywood Parks is a great place to ham it up to the colourful and kitsch soundtrack of Indian blockbusters.
 There are stunt-shows and 3D (and 4D) rides, but to enjoy the experience to the full, be sure to take in a few of the dozens of live performances that take place each day.
 ‘Stars on Steps’ is a live song-and-dance show to a backdrop image from massive LED screens that brings to life the magic of India's temples and palaces.
 'Show Me Your Jalwa' offers a hilarious chance for the whole family to work on their Bollywood dance steps while the 'Kids Korner' concentrates on pint-sized choreography.